valentinoli/conductivity-mapping/README.md

-# Jarðleiðniverkefnið - Ground Conductivity Project
+# Jarðleiðniverkefnið

-Mapping of ground conductivity in Iceland
+Kortlagning á jarðleiðni Íslands - Mapping of ground conductivity in Iceland

 Valentin Oliver Loftsson

-August 2017
+ágúst 2017

 ### Guidelines for running app on local machine and making changes to the Heroku app